meilisearch/charabia/CONTRIBUTING.md

 ```

 ### Implement a `Normalizer`
-A `Normalizer` is a struct used to alterate the lemma contained in a Token in order to remove features that doesn't sygnificantly impact the sens like lowecasing, removing accents, or converting Traditionnal Chinese characteres into Simplified Chinese characteres.
+A `Normalizer` is a struct used to alterate the lemma contained in a Token in order to remove features that doesn't sygnificantly impact the sense like lowecasing, removing accents, or converting Traditionnal Chinese characteres into Simplified Chinese characteres.

 #### Start the implementation
 We highly recommend to start the implementation by copy-pasting the dummy example (`charabia/src/normalizer/dummy_example.rs`) and follow the instructions in comments.